The facts: What you need to know about the crisis in Yemen

 The obstruction of imports means other essentials, like fuel and medical supplies, are also severely limited and cannot be distributed.

-More than 18 million people lack access to clean water and sanitation, because pumps and treatment facilities have been damaged, and there isn’t enough fuel to run the water system.
-This has exacerbated the risk of disease — already a state of emergency has been declared due to an unprecedented cholera epidemic that has surged through the country, at one point reaching an estimated 50,000 suspected cases every week.
+More than 20.5 million people lack access to clean water and sanitation, because pumps and treatment facilities have been damaged, and there isn’t enough fuel to run the water system.
+This has exacerbated the risk of disease — an unprecedented cholera epidemic that the country is still recovering from, at one point reaching an estimated 50,000 suspected cases every week.

 Outbreaks of dengue fever, influenza and measles have also been reported this year.
 Yet, more than half of the country’s health facilities have been damaged or destroyed, and limited medicine imports are making it over the border.

-Additionally, more than 70,000 civilians have reportedly been killed since January 2016, and much of Yemen’s critical infrastructure, like the power grid and communication towers, has been impaired or demolished.
+As of October 2019, more than 12,000 civilians have been killed since 2015, and much of Yemen’s critical infrastructure, like the power grid, communication towers, and hospitals has been impaired or demolished.
 And the economy is on the verge of collapse.
-Many companies in Yemen have completely closed — including the central bank, which shuttered early last year over a shortage of funds — and millions of laborers have been laid off or forced away from their income sources.
+Many companies in Yemen have closed — including the central bank, which was shuttered for months in 2018 over a shortage of funds — and millions of people have been laid off.

 How are people surviving in Yemen?

 Put simply: families are suffering.
-More than 190,000 people have fled to other countries for safety, but millions more are displaced and living in crowded, derelict shelters or damaged homes inside Yemen.
+About 36,000 people have fled to other countries for safety, but millions more are trapped, unable to leave the country and instead are displaced inside Yemen and living in crowded, derelict shelters or damaged homes.

 And with few ways to meet their basic needs, families have told us they’ve resorted to reducing the number of meals they eat, limiting portion sizes and eating lower-quality food.
-FEWSNET classifies nearly the entire country as either in crisis or emergency levels of food insecurity, the phases right before famine when people start to employ these negative coping strategies — skipping meals, selling assets — just to survive.
+FEWSNET, the famine early-warning system, classifies nearly the entire country as either in crisis or emergency levels of food insecurity, the phases right before famine when people start to employ these negative coping strategies — skipping meals, selling assets — just to survive.

 How is Mercy Corps helping?

 We’ve been helping people in Yemen meet their urgent needs and build better lives since 2010.
-And now, we’re focused on relieving the intense suffering of innocent people caught in the crossfire of this conflict.
+And now, we’re focused on relieving the intense suffering of innocent people caught in the crossfire of this conflict during a deadly pandemic.

-We’re working to rehabilitate water infrastructure, including water systems, dams and wells.
-We’re also improving access to water and sanitation in schools and health facilities, as well as providing nutrition and hygiene education so people can keep themselves as healthy as possible.
+We’ve helped rehabilitate water infrastructure, including water systems, dams and wells.
+By improving access to water and sanitation in schools and health facilities, as well as providing nutrition and hygiene education, people can keep themselves as healthy as possible.

-These rehabilitation projects also provide people with short-term employment, helping them to make money to feed their families.
+These rehabilitation projects have also provided people with short-term employment, helping them to make money to feed their families.

-This work happens in parts of Yemen that have been deeply impacted by the violence.
-Last year we reached more than 3.7 million people with assistance.
+This work happens in parts of Yemen that have been deeply affected by the violence.
+In 2019, we reached more than 1.2 million people with assistance.
 We continue to work where we safely can, but operations have been severely hampered by ongoing clashes on the ground and airstrikes that both damage infrastructure and risk the lives of Mercy Corps’ staff and the people our teams are helping.